LibraryOfCongress/chronam/README.md

 #### Solr

 The [Ubuntu](install_ubuntu.md) and [Red Hat](install_redhat.md) guides have instructions for installing and starting Solr manually.
-For developmeny you may prefer to use Docker:
+For development, you may prefer to use Docker:

     cd solr